michaeltoohig/image-upload-example/README.md

 - [axios](https://github.com/axios/axios) for HTTP requests
 - [vuetify](https://vuetifyjs.com) for UI
 - Testing with [jest](https://jestjs.io/)
-- Linting with typescript, eslint and prettier
+- Linting with eslint and prettier
 - Code formatting with airbnb style

 Note: on linux, to fix permissions between host / docker shared containers, it is necessary to export `$UID` and `$GID` variables, this can be done in ~/.bashrc or ~/.zshrc.